TechShreyash/ZCloudServer/README.md

-# ZCloudServer
+# ZCloudServer – Under Construction

-ZCloudServer is the backend API for ZCloud - Under Construction
+A powerful, feature-rich backend for every file hosting need—streaming, preview generation, large uploads, and more.